 AI can be a foundation for flexible quality control (QC) and compliance frameworks that will automatically keep all your media content in line with any number of regulations, including technical content parameters, regional age-sensitive content restrictions, privacy violation legislations, and similar rules.

-As seen in the image below, the Content DNA framework picked up scenes where nudity and smoking were prevalent.
+As seen in the image below, the solution that we created picked up scenes where nudity and smoking were prevalent.

 An AI engine can easily pick up on unwanted elements (smoking, nudity, violence, triggering events), flag videos and live streams with offensive signs in record time. and apply automated moderation to protect your viewers and brand.

 Challenge 4: Enabling a Hyper-Personal Approach for Viewers

 One of the most compelling contributions of the AI technology to OTT platforms is the ability to adjust the service to every viewer’s personal taste and preferences to fuel hyper-personalized content consumption.

 A deep analysis of the viewer’s habitual actions and content choices within your platform, as well as the conditions in which they happen, opens the door to coveted features such as user-driven content taxonomies and genre definitions, emotional journey prediction, semantics-driven recommendations, and more.

 This granular approach can be expanded to the scale of your entire audience at a relatively low cost and give your OTT platform a big boost in terms of customer satisfaction.
 The more interactive and user-focused your solution becomes, the happier your subscribers are with it, allowing you to cut the churn rate while increasing the ARPU (average revenue per user).

 The Future of OTT Involves Effective AI Technology